Home / Treatment / Chemotherapy / Key Chemotherapy Statistics

 Because chemotherapy is usually administered in combination with other treatments such as radiotherapy, immunotherapy or surgery, it’s not possible to isolate the survivorship rate of chemotherapy specifically.

-However, we can look at the survivorship rates of different cancers in combination with the statistics above to get a general picture of survival among patients with cancers that are frequently treated using chemotherapy.
+However, we can combine the cancer survival rates with the stats above.
+This will give us a general view of survival in patients with cancers often treated with chemotherapy.

 Here are the survivorship statistics for cancers selected by the American Cancer Society for the 2019-2021 Cancer Treatment & Survivorship Facts & Figures report.